Non-orthogonal eigenvectors, fluctuation-dissipation relations and entropy production

-We note here that similar observation to the above equation was made in~\cite{Godreche_2019}.
+We remark here that a similar observation was made in~\cite{Godreche_2019}.
 In case of real symmetric $A$ and $B=\idm$ the eigenvectors are orthogonal and eigenvalues are real, which with $\bra{L_k}B\ket{L_l}=\delta_{kl}$ implies $\Delta(\tau)=0$.
 For asymmetric but normal $A$ with $B=\idm$ the eigenvalues are complex, but eigenvectors are still orthogonal so that